cloudmesh/cloudmesh-cmd5/README.md

 Cmd5 comes with a sophisticated plugin mechanism.
 Commands can be readily designed from the sys command.

-The sys command can be installed oither from source (as discussed previously) or via pip
+The sys command can be installed either from source (as discussed previously) or via pip

 ```bash
 $ pip install cloudmesh-sys
 ```

-Once you have installed it and execute `cms help sys` to see the usage.
-Now you simply can in a new directory execute the sys commane as follows, where `mycommnad` is than name of the command you like to implement.
+Once you have installed it, execute `cms help sys` to see the usage.
+Now you simply can in a new directory execute the sys command as follows, where `mycommnad` is than name of the command you like to implement.

 ```bash